aloui-mathias/pyqgis_IGN_WMTS/README.md

 # pyqgis_wmts

-A small script using pyqgis to load a tile from a WMTS server
+A small script using pyqgis to load a tile from a WMTS server.

+Here I load an image with maximum resoltuion of the ORTHIMAGERY from the IGN WMTS server.